Physical fitness is not only one of the most important keys to a healthy body, it is the basis of dynamic and creative intellectual activity.

 Years 9 and 10 Core Health and Physical Education

-The focus of Health and Physical Education in Years 9 to 10 is to provide all students with a number of life skills whilst keeping them physically active and interested in participating in practical activities.
+The focus of Health and Physical Education in Years 9 to 10 is to provide all students with opportunities to develop skills in physical or recreational activities such as:

 Year 11 and 12 Physical Education